Reviewed by: Jay. D

 To Sum Up

-However, the SOLE F63 treadmill is impressive in its own right, theses guys have always made excellent treadmills, and their F63 is their most popular.
-Users love this treadmill because of its build quality and its fuss-free design.
-If you are not into IFIT and can live without HD screens and subscription apps?
-This is the treadmill to go for.
+The Sole F63 Treadmill is impressive.
+Sole Fitness has always made excellent treadmills, and the F63 is their most popular.
+Users love this treadmill because of its build quality and fuss-free design.
+If you are not into iFit and can live without HD screens and subscription apps, this is the treadmill to go for.

 Best Treadmills Under $1500 FAQS